Virgin Media Logo

 Virgin Media LogoVirgin Media Logo PNG

-Tele and radio waves emanate from the emblem.
-Together with them, emotions, joy, and energy spread through the air.
-The Virgin Media logo demonstrates that the company has been in the business of communications, has been doing so for a long time, and plans to continue its work indefinitely.
+Tele and radio waves emanate from the emblem; together with them, emotions, joy, and energy spread through the air.
+The Virgin Media logo demonstrates that the company has been in the communications business for a long time and plans to continue indefinitely.

 Virgin Media: Brand overview